Myroslava-Zuieva/depression-analysis/README.md

 # depression-analysis
-The goal of this project is to analyse dataset about people with depression, uncover trends, and provide actionable insights for individuals and businesses.
+The goal of this project is to analyse dataset about people with depression, uncover trends, provide actionable insights for individuals and businesses.
 Using SQL, Python, and Tableau, I processed the data to generate a series of visualisations.

 Table of Contents